COLLEGE TUTOR CATEGORY: GHANA TEACHER PRIZE 2025.

-SELECTION CRITERIA AND ELIGIBILITY FOR GHANA TEACHER PRIZE (GTP) 2024 (COLLEGE TUTOR CATEGORY)
+SELECTION CRITERIA AND ELIGIBILITY FOR GHANA TEACHER PRIZE 2025 (BEST TEACHER EDUCATOR CATEGORY)

-The Ghana Teacher Prize (GTP) is open to all professionally trained tutors currently working at the colleges of education (both public and private) and have been teaching in a college of education for at least five (5) years.
+The Ghana Teacher Prize is open to all professionally trained lecturers (lecturers with certificate in education), currently lecturing at a teacher education institution for at least five (5) years.

-1. recognition of a tutor’s achievements in the classroom and beyond from students’/students’ appraisals, colleagues, principals, heads of departments, head teachers of partner schools (teaching practice schools) or members of the wider community.
+1. recognition of a lecturer’s achievements in the classroom/ lecture theatre and beyond from students’/students’ appraisals, colleagues, principals, heads of departments, heads of partner schools (teaching practice schools) or members of the wider community.
 For example, local/national awards and certificates.

 2. employing effective instructional practices including Differentiated Learning (DL) that are replicable and scalable.
-For example, through the innovative use of technology or non-typical instructional techniques that can be replicated in other classrooms.
+For example, through the innovative use of technology or non-typical instructional techniques that can be replicated in other classrooms/ lecture halls.

-3. achieving demonstrable student learning outcomes in the classroom/course.
+3. achieving demonstrable student learning outcomes in the classroom/lecture halls/course.
 For example, the improvement of students’ grades, students’ attendance/behavior in college, Supported Teaching in Schools (STS), community of practice; and students becoming achievers in the world of work.

 4. ensuring students receive value-based education that promotes global citizenship (different religions, gender, cultural diversity, and nationalities, linking up with teacher education institutions/schools in other parts of the community/country/international, promoting exchange programmes, excursions, etc).

-5. achievements in the community beyond the classroom that provide unique and distinguished models of excellence for the teaching profession and others.
+5. achievements in the community beyond the lecture hall that provide unique and distinguished models of excellence for the teaching profession and others.

-1. contribution to teaching and the teaching profession: Public debates, research activities, publication of articles, blogging, media participation, social media campaigns, events, seminars, or conferences.
+6. contribution to teaching and the teaching profession: Public debates, research activities, publication of articles, blogging, media participation, social media campaigns, events, seminars or conferences.

-Based on the above criteria, the nomination of tutors can be done by:
+Based on the above criteria, the nomination of lecturers can be done by:

 1. Self